Graduate Students

 Individual and Couples Counseling

 • Many students benefit from just one or a few sessions of counseling.
-If you need longer-term counseling or specialized services, we can help connect you with community mental health providers that work with your insurance plan.
+If you need longer-term counseling or specialized services, we can help connect you with community mental health providers who work with your insurance plan.

 • Psychiatric medication can be helpful for some emotional difficulties.
-Students can get referrals to a psychiatrist from a UHS counselor or from their primary care provider.
+Students can get referrals to a psychiatrist from a UHS counselor or their primary care provider.

 • For couples counseling, only one partner needs to be a registered student.